 Other Loyalty Programs That Offer Late Checkouts

 The Marriott Bonvoy program offers Silver elites unspecified late checkouts, while Gold elites receive 2 p.m. late checkouts.
 Platinum, Titanium and Ambassador elites receive 4 p.m. checkouts.
-You receive Gold elite status from the Amex Platinum card, and all of the Marriott Bonvoy cards from American Express and Chase offer at least Silver status.
+You receive Gold elite status from The Platinum Card® from American Express, and all of the Marriott Bonvoy cards from American Express and Chase offer at least Silver status.

 All Wyndham Rewards and Choice Privileges elite members with elite status also receive late checkouts.

 Getting a Late Checkout by Using the Right Booking Platform